 Past Fellows have had an enriching learing experience during the Fellowship and are now holding positions of responsibilities in their home institutions.
 Their FAIMER stories about how FAIMER Fellowship has made a change in them and equipped them to be chnage agents is shared by them on the 10th Anniversary Celebrations booklet which can be accessed from this link (Clickhere)

 The New Graduates: Year 2012 Fellows with Drs.
 Jack Boulet,Â Thomas V. Chacko, Â S. Ramalingam,Â Sucheta Dandekar and Dr. Medha A. Joshi

 The global FAIMER community includes more than 500 Fellows from more than 200 schools in more than 40 countries.
 To see a sortable list of FAIMER Fellows, their institutions, countries, fellowship year, and project, please visit the FAIMER website Fellows page.

 The PSG-FAIMER Regional Institute is supported by regional FAIMER faculty, who are past FAIMER Institute and PSG-FRI Fellows, as well as international experts in health professions education.
 To see the 2010 program faculty, please visit the Faculty page.

-The PSG-FRI program is organized and administered by its director, Thomas Chacko, with the support of a core team of PSG Institute of Medical Sciences and Research faculty.
+The PSG-FRI program is organized and administered by its directors, Thomas Chacko and Sudha Ramalingam with the support of a core team of PSG Institute of Medical Sciences and Research faculty.